Wahaj-Ali/every-penny/README.md

 - Thanks to the Microverse team for the great curriculum.
 - Hat tip to anyone whose code was used
+- I would like to thank "Gregoire Vella" for the [Amazing Design Template](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>